 Southern South Corvallis Neighbors

-Western South Corvallis Neighbors sounds about 117% louder than Eastern South Corvallis Neighbors to the human ear, a 11.2 dBA gap.
+To the human ear, noise in northern South Corvallis Neighbors sounds about 64% louder than in southeastern South Corvallis Neighbors, a 7.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Oregon Route 99W do you need to be?